- Live Rates

-For all cities within King, Pierce, and Snohomish counties, the high balance conforming loan limit will go up to $776,250 for 2021.
+For all cities within King, Pierce, and Snohomish counties, the high balance conforming loan limit increased to $776,250 for 2021.
 That’s for a single-family home purchase.
 There are higher limits for multi-family properties like duplexes and triplexes.

 |County||1 Unit||2 Unit||3 Unit||4 Unit|